MilaCodesIt/MilaCodesIt/README.md

 So, after considering giving up in Tech industry I decided that it was not the best decision, so I came back smarter, stronger, and way more free so I can give my 100% to this passion of mine.

 ## Current work - Personal projects:
+1. Not a blog - Working on this project means I can learn and apply my knowledge based on technologies like:
+   - Javascript/React/Next
+   - Java/Springboot
+   - SQL/Postgresql
+   - Software architecture/Software design
+   - DEVOPS practices/Observability/CI/CD

+## Collaborations: